 Where to Stay in Vientiane

-Cheap Accommodations in Vientiane
+Budget Accommodations in Vientiane

-For budget accommodations in Vientiane, you will typically find that guesthouses in the city are the most affordable option especially when compared to hotels, ranging from under 120,000 kip a night.
-Be sure to book one fast, however, because these can be filled up quick especially during the peak season – if you ask for a room in the late afternoon it might be too late.
+For budget accommodations in Vientiane, you will typically find that guesthouses in the city are the most affordable option, especially when compared to hotels, ranging from under 120,000 kip a night.
+Be sure to book one fast, however, because these can be filled up quickly especially during the peak season – if you ask for a room in the late afternoon it might be too late.
 Do note that most budget guesthouses will have fans instead of air conditioning.

 Barn1920s is a lovely place to stay in Vientiane given its relatively central location in the city as well as easy access to some popular tourist spots such as the night market.
 The hostel is designed with decor and music to give you Roaring Twenties vibes, making it quite the relaxing and picturesque location—you really feel like you’re right at home upon entering.